LiveGTech/Adapt-UI/docs/en/getting-started.md

 This newly-added button will:

 * Open the navigation menu when pressed using the binding `aui-bind="aside"`.
-* Announce "Open menu" to assistive technologies (such as screen readers) when the button is selected.
+* Announce "Open menu" to assistive technologies (such as screen readers) when the button is selected, using `aria-label="Open menu"`.
+Mouse users can also hover over the button to see what it does using the `title` attribute.
 * Have an icon inside it which visually conveys that the button is a menu.
 * Automatically hide on non-mobile devices (since it's not needed), again automatically via the `aui-bind="aside"` attribute.